tanandy/galaxie-clans/roles/sqmail/README.md

 Role Name
 =========

-sqmail-server role have goal to install and configure a s/qmail server from "fehcom" design.
+sqmail role have goal to install and configure a s/qmail server from "fehcom" design.

     s/qmail (pronounced skew-mail) is a Mail Transfer Agent (MTA) based on Qmail suited for high-speed and confidential email transport over IPv4 and IPv6 networks.

 For more informations: http://fehcom.de/sqmail/sqmail.html

-That role by default follow exactelly the design describ by fehcom, but convert a maximum of path, values, file for have a dynamic setting.
+That role by default don't follow exactelly the design describ by fehcom, it's very close but don't use Damontools by use Systemd and Rsyslog , path, values, file for have a dynamic setting.
 By exemple all UID, GID, path, can be change , or be different by machine (not sure it's usefull).

-It role is part of Galaxie design, if you like it project please not fork it like you go to the toilet, propose a patch or why not just send me a e-mail ?
+It role is part of Galaxie design, if you like it project please not fork that project like you go to the toilet, propose a patch or why not just send me a e-mail ?
 I'm not part of "fehcom" team, i'm just a humain it focus on Galaxie design devellopement, you are free to use my work without any warranty , may be in 50 years that work will be out-dated who know ...

 By default that role will done the same result as the "fehcom" documentation, that mean after all conditional test and teamplate application under Ansible all scripts, configuration files will use default as descript on "fehcom" documentation.